Yorkshire Junior/Youth Constitution 2017

 2.4 Rugby League is an inclusive sport.
 Member Clubs must take all reasonable steps to prevent discriminatory practices at their clubs and League activities they are associated with.

-2.5 New clubs joining the League that have not been Clubmark accredited must work towards achieving Clubmark and will be allowed 12 months from admission to the League to achieve the Clubmark award.
-Clubs without the award must still work to the guidelines of Clubmark until the award is achieved.
+2.5 New Clubs joining the League that have not achieved Club Accreditation must work towards this and will be allowed 12 months from admission to the League to achieve the Club Accreditation award.

-2.6 Any Member Club that fails to achieve the Clubmark award in the required timescale will be refused membership to the League the following season.
+2.6 Any Member Club that fails to achieve the Club Accreditation award in the required timescale will be refused membership to the League the following season.

 3.1 Clubs and players registered with the League shall accept the current rules of the League as set out in the League's constitution and shall accept the decisions of the Board and Management Committee on all matters.